uctb/UCTB/README.md

 ## Installation

 UCTB toolbox may not work successfully with the upgrade of some packages.
-We thus encourage you to use the specific version of packages to avoid unseen errors. ***To avoid potential conflict, we highly recommend you install UCTB vis Anaconda or use our docker environment.*** The installation details are in our [documents](https://uctb.github.io/UCTB/md_file/installation.html).
+We thus encourage you to use the specific version of packages to avoid unseen errors. ***To avoid potential conflict, we highly recommend you install UCTB vis Anaconda.*** The installation details are in our [documents](https://uctb.github.io/UCTB/md_file/installation.html).